highbyte/dotnet-6502/doc/APPS_BLAZOR_WASM.md

 A web app written in Blazor WASM (Web Assembly), using [`SkiaSharp.Views.Blazor`](https://www.nuget.org/packages/SkiaSharp.Views.Blazor) library to provide a Canvas for drawing on with main [`SkiaSharp`](https://www.nuget.org/packages/SkiaSharp) library.

 # System: C64
 - Via C64 config UI you have to upload binaries for the ROMs that a C64 uses (Kernal, Basic, Chargen).

-- Renderers: `SkiaSharp`, `SkiaSharp2`, `SkiaSharp2b`
+Or use a convenient auto-download functionality (with a license notice).

+- Renderer provider `Rasterizer` -> target `Skia 2-layer canvas`
+  - Character mode (normal and multi-color).
+  - Bitmap mode (normal and bitmap mode).
+  - Sprites (normal and multi-color).
+  - Rendering of raster lines for border and background colors.

+- Renderer provider `Custom` -> target `Skia legacy v1`
+  - Character mode (normal and multi-color).
+  - Pre-rendered images for each character.
+  - Sprites (normal and multi-color).
+  - Rendering of raster lines for border and background colors.

+- Renderer provider `Custom` -> target `Skia legacy v2`
-  - Character mode (normal and multi-color) with all renderers
+  - Character mode (normal and multi-color).
-  - Bitmap mode (normal and bitmap mode) only with the `SkiaSharp2*` renderers.
+  - Bitmap mode (normal and bitmap mode).
-  - Sprites (normal and multi-color) with all renderers.
+  - Sprites (normal and multi-color).
-  - Rendering of raster lines for border and background colors with all renderers.
+  - Rendering of raster lines for border and background colors.

+- Renderer provider `Video commands` -> target `Skia commands`
+  - Character mode (normal).

 - Input using `AspNet`